tian-chan/hugo-academic/content/authors/admin/_index.md

 ---
 ### research interests

 Here are the topics I am working on and how they are linked.
-Key research theme: effects of people coming together to do different sorts of work (collaborative design, project evaluation, customer-supplier co-production, collective action).
+Key research theme: effects of different people coming together to do different sorts of work (collaborative design, complex problem-solving, customer-supplier co-production, collective action...).

 ![](uploads/Tian_Heong_Chan_Research_Topic_Network_Updated_Optimized_Shortened.svg)